Luffy-09/Meddiff/README.md

 # Development Setup
 Please download this folder.

-Run npm install for installing npm packages.
-Run npm i @material-ui/core
-Run npm i json-server for installing JSON-server.
+Go to student folder and run these commands: npm install npm i @material-ui/core npm i json-server

 The setup is done.